insanebwoi/lyfe-plugins-list/README.md

 ## ▣ Need to add your plugin here?
-➤ We know there are a lot of plugin didnt include here <br /> ➤ If you created a use full plugin and didnt here contact us to add here 🙂 after checking the use and scan <br /> ➤ We geven a whatsapp link above join there and contact us <br /> ➤ Is there is a problem in any plugin there <br />
+➤ We know there are a lot of plugin didnt include here <br /> ➤ If you created a use full plugin and didnt here contact us to add here 🙂 after checking the use and scan <br /> ➤ We given a whatsapp link above join there and contact us <br /> ➤ Is there is a problem in any plugin there <br />
 <br />